 SAN FEDELE PRESS ANNOUNCES:

-If your piece has appeared in an online (or print) journal, it is not "unpublished."
-Publication on your personal blog is all right.
+If your piece has appeared in an online or print journal, it is not "unpublished."
+Publication on your personal blog may be all right, but we suggest you try to explore a new aspect of the piece for our journal.
 Submissions can be sent to us through our Online Submission Manager.
 We will not accept emailed or snail mailed submissions.

 Please do not include identifying information on your submissions, except in the section of the submission manager marked “cover letter.”
 If we see identifying information anywhere else, we will disqualify your submission and not refund your fee.

 Follow the instructions on the submission page carefully.